How DCC Benefits a Long-Term Logistics Strategy

 A stable supply of capacity.
 The market for freight transportation is in a constant state of flux and can swing from capacity shortages to excesses.
 Freight rates also fluctuate in line with shifts in supply and demand.
 These gyrations are caused by a host of variables, such as economic cycles and changes in weather conditions, making it difficult to predict the market’s next move.

 DCC brings an element of stability to the unpredictable freight transportation market.
 In addition to ensuring that a shipper has the capacity it needs regardless of the state of the market, DCC also provides a predictable transportation cost model.
 In combination, these advantages promote better long-term planning and asset utilization.
-“Penske Logistics DCC customers enter multi-year agreements that typically renew multiple times,” said Jeff Jackson, senior vice president of operations for Penske Logistics.
+“Penske Logistics DCC customers enter multi-year agreements that typically renew multiple times,” said Jeff Jackson, president of Penske Logistics.
 “Many of our DCC relationships span more than ten years.”

 Bypasses driver recruitment issues.
 Overcoming driver shortages is a perennial issue in the trucking industry.
 Moreover, driver shortfalls vary with the demand for truck capacity.
 Shippers that adopt DCC do not have to deal with these issues since it is the responsibility of the logistics provider to ensure that fleets are fully staffed.
 Again, eliminating this variable helps shippers to plan long-term.
 Also, DCC drivers are trained to meet the client shipper’s service needs, removing the burden of having to train recruits and fill personnel gaps when drivers leave.